Saint Petersburg Metro: 1946-1955: Construction completion and opening

-Further development
+1958-1991: Construction of additional lines

 The metro's main administrative office.

-The first expansion of the metro took place in 1958, when the first line (later to become the Kirovsko-Vyborgskaya Line) was extended beneath the Neva river to the Finlyandsky Rail Terminal.
-Later this same line was extended when the Vyborgsky radius, constructed in the 1970s, brought the metro to new residential areas constructed in the north-east of the city, and by 1978, those further out, in the nearby Leningrad Oblast.
-The metro was expanded to the south-west, with the construction of the Kirovsky radius, in 1977.
+In 1958, Line 1 was extended beneath the Neva river to the Finlyandsky Rail Terminal.
+This same line was extended in the 1970s, when the Vyborgsky radius brought the metro to new residential areas constructed in the north-east of the city, and by 1978, those further out, in the nearby Leningrad Oblast.
+This metro line was expanded to the south-west, with the construction of the Kirovsky radius, in 1977.
+While constructing Line 1 in the 1970s, the tunnelers entered an underground cavity of the Neva River.
+They managed to complete the tunnel, but in 1995, the tunnel had to be closed and a section of it between Lesnaya and Ploschad Muzhestva flooded.
+For more than nine years, the northern segment of the line was physically cut off from the rest of the system.
+A new set of tunnels was built and, in June 2004, normal service was restored.

-Construction of the second, Moskovsko-Petrogradskaya line began almost immediately after the initial opening of the metro.
-Just six years later, in 1961, the section from Tekhnologichesky Institut to Park Pobedy, along Moskovsky Prospect to the southern areas of the city, was opened.
-In 1963 the line was extended north to the station Petrogradskaya station; in the process making Tekhnologichesky Institut the USSR's first cross-platform interchange station.
-Further extension of the line was undertaken to the south in the early 1970s, and in the 1980s to the north, with the final station Parnas being opened, following numerous delays, in 2006.
+Construction of Line 2 began almost immediately after the initial opening of the metro.
+In 1961, the section from Tekhnologichesky Institut to Park Pobedy, along Moskovsky Prospect to the southern areas of the city, was opened.
+In 1963, the line was extended north to the station Petrogradskaya station; in the process making Tekhnologichesky Institut the USSR's first cross-platform interchange station.
+Further extension of the line was undertaken to the south in the early 1970s.
+In the 1980s, it was extended to the north; the final station, Parnas, opened in 2006.

 Avtovo station is widely considered to be one of the most exquisitely decorated metro stations in the world.

-The third Nevsko-Vasileostrovskaya Line was first opened in 1967 and eventually linked Vasilievsky Island, the city centre, and the industrial zones on the southeastern bank of the Neva in a series of extensions (1970, 1979, 1981 and 1984).
-The fourth line, Pravoberezhnaya, was opened in 1985 to serve the new residential districts on the right bank of the Neva before reaching the city centre in 1991 and continuing to the northwest in the late 1990s.
-It was in this period that the opening of the metro's fifth (Frunzensko-Primorskaya) line was planned, however, it was only in 2008, with the opening of Volkovskaya and Zvenigorodskaya stations, that this took place.
-On 7 March 2009, when the fourth line was expanded with the addition of Spasskaya station, the fifth line finally (as dictated in earlier projects) began to directly serve both the Primorsky and Frunzensky districts of Saint Petersburg.
+Line 3 opened in 1967 and eventually linked Vasilievsky Island, the city centre, and the industrial zones on the southeastern bank of the Neva in a series of extensions in 1970, 1979, 1981, and 1984.

+Line 4 was opened in 1985 to serve the new residential districts on the right bank of the Neva before reaching the city centre in 1991 and continuing to the northwest in the late 1990s.
+In March 2009, Line 4 was expanded with the addition of Spasskaya station.

-By the time of the dissolution of the Soviet Union, the Metro comprised 54 stations and 94.2 km of track.
-Up until this period, it was officially known as the 'V.I.
-Lenin Leningrad Metro of the Order of Lenin' (Леининградский Метрополитен Ордена Ленина имени В.И.Ленина).
+Line 5 opened in 2008 with the Volkovskaya and Zvenigorodskaya stations.
+It was expanded to the Primorsky and Frunzensky districts.